 Eat Ugly creates awareness of the ugly food epidemic.
 By informing folks in my immediate circle and community I aim to create a ripple effect.
 If people are aware and if they care - they can change their behaviors toward food waste, specifically where Ugly Food is concerned.

 The Eat Ugly video was used as a tool to start the conversation about food waste and ugly foods.
-I chose to use ugly fruit and vegetables for my stop motion animation as it draws the users attention to what I am speaking about.
-By seeing the misshaped and bruised food, they immediately identify with ugly food.
+I chose to use ugly fruit and vegetables for my stop-motion animation as it draws the users attention to what I am speaking about.
+By seeing the misshapen and bruised food, they immediately identify with ugly food.
 I also created a quiz to test people's knowledge of the topic.
 This interactive video was compiled using the interlude platform.

 Please take the quiz!Close Project